ccnmtl/compiled3/content/articles/accessibility-awareness.md

 </script>

-Once again, __out loud__, what do you interpret what you need to do with this form?
+Once again, __out loud__, how do you interpret what you need to do with this form?
 How is information, or requests for actions, is arranged in this form?

 What information do you need to enter, and how do you know that?
 Do you see visual cues that acts are instructions?
 Where are the cues located in the form.

 Can you tell the up-down arrows mean without clicking on it?
 What leads you to that answer?

 Go ahead and click the “Submit form” button without filling out the form fields.
 Is the immediate feedback clear to you?
 Is the immediate feedback _important_ for you?
 What do you understand from that feedback?
 Does the use of colors convey any information to you?
+If you aren’t able to discern the differences in colors, can you distinguish the types of feedback messages?

 Forms can be complex and challenging to design.
 We need to ask ourselves, however, if the complexities are necessary, and if they can interfere with user experience.
 If you see live feedback in the form, that same feedback must be presented in ways that everyone can perceive, in the order that you “see” happening.

 ## Conclusion

-I hope that my post provides you with long-lasting questions to ask, and help in fostering accessibility awareness in designing and developing digital content.
+I hope that my post can help you get started in fostering accessibility awareness in designing and developing digital content.
 This awareness can lead to a better understanding of how to fold accessibility mindset into our working processes, because digital accessibility isn’t a checklist to go through at the end, it should be part of the process.
 It benefits everyone.

 _“Digital accessibility is when all people regardless of disability can obtain the same information and perform the same functions independently [online].”_
 — Tim Harshbarger and Michael Harshbarger, accessibility consultants and instructors at Deque.

 ## Get started with a few resources